ramashanker/aws/certification/day13/Concept.md

     There is no charge for configuring reserved concurrency for a function

 ### Provisioned concurrency
-    Provisioned concurrency is the number of pre-initialized execution environments you want to allocate to your function.
+    Minimize startup time for lambda or optimize the startup time of the Lambda function Provisioned concurrency is the number of pre-initialized execution environments you want to allocate to your function.
     These execution environments are prepared to respond immediately to incoming function requests.
     Configuring provisioned concurrency incurs charges to your AWS account